mecid/mecid.github.io/_posts/2020-11-17-keyboard-shortcuts-in-swiftui.md

 image: /public/ipad.jpg
 ---

-This year Apple released the new App lifecycle API for SwiftUI, which brings tons of new modifiers to replace *AppDelegate* callbacks.
+This year Apple released the new App Lifecycle API for SwiftUI, which brings tons of new modifiers to replace *AppDelegate* callbacks.
 I have already covered most of them in previous posts.
 This week, we will discuss the new *keyboardShortcut* modifier, which allows us to assign a shortcut to any interacting view.

 > To learn more about new App Lifecycle API, take a look at ["Managing app in SwiftUI"](/2020/08/19/managing-app-in-swiftui/) post.